clcoffey/innershift.github.io/content/english/blog/25-10-28-From-CXO-to-Costume.md

 ### The Weight of Identification

 The pressure that high-achievers carry isn't just about workload; it’s the sheer exhaustion of maintaining a false identity.
 The problem arises when adaptation becomes identification.
 When you mistake the role for who you are, and the longer you wear that mask, the heavier it becomes.

-That deep ache you feel—that vague dissatisfaction that no promotion or amount of money can fill—is the authentic self suffocating beneath decades of pretense.
+That deep ache you feel—that vague dissatisfaction that no promotion or amount of money can fill—often presages [burnout](/blog/burnout-signal/) or the slow hollowing-out that other posts call the [success mask](/blog/success-mask-burnout/).
+The authentic self can suffocate beneath decades of pretense.

 > “When the applause fades, silence becomes a doorway to the unconscious.”
 > — Anonymous